-This year's report follows on from the 2020 edition of the Scaleup Index.
+This year's report follows on from the 2020 edition of the Scaleup Index, implementing a new methodology that observes more recently scaling companies.
 To be considered a 'visible scaleup' a company must have:

-- (i) Met the OECD definition of a high-growth businesses within the last five years (2017-2021). - (ii) File full accounts at Companies House.
+(i) Met the OECD definition of a high-growth businesses within the last five years (2017-2021).

+(ii) File full accounts at Companies House.